shreeshamahishi/InferneonML/README.md

 **The project uses Scala as the implementing language.
 The BayesNet module also consists of Java-friendly APIs that Java programmers can use to integrate the library into their code.**

 This document describes the details of the requirements of the project, how to build the project and an outline of the development environment.
-For information on the usage of the algorithm and specific API-level details, please refer to this document.
+For information on the usage of the algorithm and specific API-level details, please refer to the [API documentation] (/APIUsage.md).

 ##Requirements##
 - Scala: 2.10.5